Supported Features

 • random.getrandbits(k) → nondeterministic integer with k random bits

-• random.randrange(start, stop, step=1) → randomly selected integer from the specified range
+• random.randrange(start[, stop[, step]]) → randomly selected integer from the specified range; single-argument form (randrange(stop)) is also supported

 See also: Random Operational Model